marcwie/advent-of-code/README.md

 # Advent of code 2021

-Requires `numpy`.
+Written in pure `python`, i.e., without external dependencies other than standard libraries -- just for fun and practice.

+Most solutions would have been shorter and more elegant if with `numpy`.

 Simply run `python run.py` to print all solutions at once.